Remod-org/PowerWalk/README.md

 By default, the platforms should not be visible to other players.

+The simplest way to use this:
+  1. Assign `powerwalk.use` permission to player or group.
+  2. Walk nearby any power line.
+  3. Enter `/pwalk` in chat.

 ## Commands

   -- `/pwalk show` -- Show the location of all powerlines